ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### A. Allows biometric login of the Registration Officer or Supervisor to the client application

-MOSIP supports single factor and multi factor login including iris and face capture.
+MOSIP supports single factor and multi factor login including iris, fingerprint, and face capture.
 An admin configuration setting determines the mode of login.

-System allows operator to provide their username, iris and face photo to login.
+System allows operator to provide their username, iris, fingerprint, face photo to login.
 The system validates the operator’s provided details and logs in the operator on successful validation.

 #### B. Temporarily lock the operator account after five unsuccessful login attempts.